clu0/diffindiff/README.md

-# diffindiffdev: Robust Non-parametric Difference-in-differences estimation
+# diffindiff: Robust Non-parametric Difference-in-differences estimation

 This package implements methods for non-parametric difference-in-differences estimation, as proposed by Hirshberg and Wager (2017).
 We consider a setup where we observe data `(X, Y, S, T)` generated according